AI Governance Institute logo

 IAPP

 The International Association of Privacy Professionals published an op-ed on April 28, 2026, identifying three specific non-legislative events that are actively shaping global AI governance without transparent deliberation or meaningful input from affected governments and populations.
 The analysis argues that geopolitical pressures and government procurement decisions are functioning as de facto AI rulemaking mechanisms, bypassing formal regulatory channels and creating accountability gaps that most compliance teams are not currently tracking.
-The piece calls on privacy and governance professionals to engage civil society organizations, secure sustainable funding for oversight initiatives, and build direct partnerships with regulators to address these structural shortfalls.
+The IAPP urges privacy and governance professionals to engage civil society organizations, secure sustainable funding for oversight initiatives, and build direct partnerships with regulators to address these structural shortfalls.
+The finding is particularly relevant for enterprise teams assessing AI deployment risk in markets where procurement frameworks or bilateral agreements may function as de facto regulatory instruments.
+Organizations operating across multiple jurisdictions are advised to audit their governance tracking practices to account for non-legislative standard-setting activity.